-The following criteria will be used by FHWA division offices and the FHWA Project Delivery Team in the FHWA Headquarters Office of Innovative Program Delivery (OIPD) when determining whether it will treat the initial portion of an overall project as an operationally independent and non-concurrent construction project for the purpose of applying major project requirements.
+The following criteria will be used by FHWA division offices and the FHWA Project Delivery Team in the FHWA Headquarters Center for Innovative Finance Support (formerly Innovative Program Delivery) when determining whether it will treat the initial portion of an overall project as an operationally independent and non-concurrent construction project for the purpose of applying major project requirements.
 All three criteria should be satisfied.

 The Project Sponsor will submit requests for operationally independent and non-concurrent construction projects to the FHWA division office.
 Any revisions to operationally independent and non-concurrent construction determinations should also be submitted to the FHWA division office.
 The FHWA division office will consult with and obtain the concurrence of the FHWA Project Delivery Team prior to making any determination.
 If the operationally independent and non-concurrent construction project is over the $500 million major project threshold or receives TIFIA assistance, the major project requirements must be met.
 If not, the Project Sponsor would still be required to prepare a financial plan for any operationally independent and non-concurrent construction project estimated to cost between $100 million and $500 million (23 U.S.C.
 106(i)).
 Prior to construction of the remaining portions of the project, the need to meet the major project requirements should be reassessed.